natalie-kate/Haunted/TESTING.md

     the content that was causing it to take up too much room.
 So for screen sizes less that 350px reduced size of fonts of h1, h2, icon, margin-top of slogan container and removed the call to action button.
 As there are numerous ways to go to contact page felt that this was justifiable.

    ### Existing

-   - Table legend not centered on Internet explorer and Firefox.
+   - Table legend not centred on Internet explorer and Firefox.